A Professional Guide to Wall Tie Replacement

 - The cost of specialist insertion tools

-- The number of corroding ties that need to be dealt with
+- The number of corroding ties that need to be isolated from the brickwork or removed completely

-- The type and amount of cosmetic repairs that will be needed to make the wall look as good as new following the wall tie replacement works
+- The type and extent of cosmetic repairs that will be needed to make the wall look as good as new following the wall tie replacement works

 Most replacement tie systems systems are quick and easy to fit and can be successfully achieved by those competent in DIY as well as general builders and specialist contractors.
-Obviously, you can save a lot of money by carrying out the work yourself but it is essential to correctly follow all instructions.
+Obviously, you can save a lot of money by carrying out the work yourself but it is essential to correctly follow all instructions and to verify performance through testing.
 If you choose to contract the work out to a builder, you may well find that the installation process itself costs much less than things like scaffolding, isolating/removing corroding ties and cosmetic repairs which in combination may form the major cost elements.

 Twistfix supply a professional collection of wall tie replacement kits and we invite you to use the dedicated wall tie calculator on our website which will determine how many ties you will need for a given area of wall.
 You can then browse our selection of replacement options to find a high-quality solution at a competitive price.
 If in doubt about any aspect of wall tie replacement, give our expert team a call for clear, competent advice.